How to Build Credit After Bankruptcy

-Set aside three months of living expenses into a savings account.
-This savings should be able to cover food, mortgage/rent, transportation, and utilities in the event of a job loss or other unexpected issue.
+Set aside three months of living expenses in a savings account.
+These savings should be able to cover the cost of food, mortgage/rent, transportation, and utilities in the event of a job loss or other unexpected issue.

 InCharge has created a Life After Bankruptcy eBook to help with issues like rebuilding credit.
 Download a free copy of Life After Bankruptcy.